jisaiaha/DJSoundSync/README.md

 - Sync **crates/playlists** between Serato and Rekordbox
 - Detect and add missing tracks between libraries
-- Sync **cue points** and later loops
+- Sync **cue points**
 - Allow one-way or two-way sync
-- Prepare for GUI functionality later
+- Expand to a GUI interface after a working CLI is complete

 ---